We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Was this helpful?

-In pregnancy, a lot of women experience thicker, shinier, and healthier hair overall — this is due to increased hormone levels which slow down the rate of hair loss, explains Papri Sarkar, MD, a dermatologist in Boston, Massachusetts.
+Many women experience thicker, shinier, and healthier hair overall during pregnancy.
+This is due to increased hormone levels that slow down the rate of hair loss, explains Papri Sarkar, MD, a dermatologist in Boston, Massachusetts.

 “Although women aren’t necessarily growing many more strands of hair, they’re keeping more of them,” she says.

-If you’re breastfeeding, it’s possible postpartum hair loss can be delayed closer to the 6-month mark, notes Brendan Camp, MD, a Manhattan-based dermatologist at MDCS Dermatology.
-This is because breastfeeding prolongs lower estrogen levels.
+If you’re breastfeeding, postpartum hair loss may appear closer to the 6-month mark, notes Brendan Camp, MD, a Manhattan-based dermatologist at MDCS Dermatology.
+This is because breastfeeding prolongs the drop of estrogen levels.

-While you cannot really prevent postpartum hair loss, there are a handful of products that can help address pesky side effects and set you up for health regrowth.
-Here’s what dermatologists recommend to their new-parent patients.
+While you can’t prevent postpartum hair loss, there are a handful of products that can help set you up for regrowth.
+Here’s what dermatologists recommend to new parents.

 • $ = under $10 per bottle